dey-yemi/apache2-ec2-https/README.md

    sudo apt install certbot python3-certbot-apache -y

-2. Obtain the SSL certificate and configure HTTPS for your domain with: sudo certbot --apache -d web.josh.mooo.com
+2. Obtain the SSL certificate and configure HTTPS for your domain with:

+``bash
+sudo certbot --apache -d web.josh.mooo.com

 This command will automatically configure your Apache server to enable HTTPS.

+## Verify the SSL Certificate

+Once the SSL certificate is deployed, visit your domain (e.g., https://web.josh.mooo.com) and check for the secure connection indicated by the padlock icon in the address bar.